animator/learn-python/contrib/ds-algorithms/Linked-list.md

 Link list is a linear data Structure which can be defined as collection of objects called nodes that are randomly stored in the memory.
 A node contains two types of metadata i.e. data stored at that particular address and the pointer which contains the address of the next node in the memory.

-The last node of the list contains pointer to the null.
+The last element in a linked list features a null pointer.

 ## Why use linked list over array?